You might have missed it, but National Gyro Day was September 1.

 6316 52nd Street

-The Gyros Grill’s meat, while good, was sliced a little thin and lacked the crispy edges that we all like.
+The Gyro Grill’s meat, while good, was sliced a little thin and lacked the crispy edges that we all like.
 The presentation and the garnishes were fine, especially the red onion, but the pita was sort of ordinary-tasting.
-Gyros Grill, which claims to serve 1,500 pounds a week of gyros, deserves some credit for transitioning from packaged gyros meat to a spit a few years ago.
+Gyro Grill, which claims to serve 1,500 pounds a week of gyros, deserves some credit for transitioning from packaged gyros meat to a spit a few years ago.

 EL FUEGO GYROS